Garibaldi

 Garibaldi’s poetry evokes the road-poetry of the fifties showing his mastery of language and imagery.
 Dealing with nature and technology, the diversity of city life, and the relationship between people, his poetry frequently originates in his own life, invoking memories and scenes ranging from Vancouver BC to Reykjavik and the Westmann Islands in Iceland.
 Topics include the death of a sailor in the caboose of a fishing boat, childhood reminiscences, a father working in a fish factory, philosophical wonderings on God and faith, art, love and happiness.
 His short stories demonstrate great insights into relationships between the sexes, erotic as well as in other respects, while the subject matter varies in nature.

-Two of his most recent books of poetry are based on his trip to China (beautiful tiny friends, ornaments of the earth 2019) and on the life story of a man living with violence in his youth and adult life, which ends when he drowns at thirty one ((holy) gusts of hell 2020).
+His most recent books of poetry are based on his trip to China (beautiful tiny friends, ornaments of the earth 2019), on the life story of a man living with violence in his youth and adult life, which ends when he drowns at thirty one ((holy) gusts of hell 2020), a volume based on the life of his eldest brother, and finally on his relationship with his youngest brother who died only seventeen years old and how the poet transformed the trauma into victory by starting his education and writing.

 Works by Garibaldi